Clay Soil: Tips for Amending & Improving Your Soil

 Mulch also helps prevent your soil from baking into an extremely hard state during the summer months.
 If you have areas that look like concrete once the sun has baked them for a while, mulch can help keep them soil-like instead of turning them into impenetrable slabs.

 Not only will your mulch slowly work its way into the soil beneath and improve its tilth, but as it breaks down it will provide added nutrients for your plants.
 It has the added perk of helping prevent many kinds of weeds!

-Plants that grow in clay soil span a wide category.
-Here’s a few different options for you to choose from.
+Plants that grow in this soil type span a wide category.
+Here are a few different options for you to choose from.

 Your grass types depend on your location.
 Different grasses work best in different climates.